MarelGuy/Jay/Updates/MAY.md

 Nice, I fixed everything.
 I got a problem though, my current todo list isn't really great, and I can't keep track of the things I'm doing rn, I'll create another one just for the sake of it (I'll probably do a trello, maybe).

+## 2022-05-29

+Yeah...
+I didn't do anything in some days, Ace Combat 7 is a great game though.
+But jokes off, I really can't do much right now, I'm still in school, when the tests are done, I'll start working on the project again.